 The Swedish Institute seeks to strengthen Sweden’s relations and develop cooperation with the countries around the Baltic Sea and in our immediate area.
 Swedish organisations can apply for funding from the Swedish Institute in order to cooperate with organisations in the Baltic Sea Region countries and organisations in the EU’s Eastern Partnership countries.
 The project activities that the Swedish Institute supports via ‘seed funding’ must be clearly linked to one or more of the challenges identified in the EU Strategy for the Baltic Sea Region.
-The projects should help create conditions for long-term, sustainable relations in the region.
+Projects encompassing countries in the EU Eastern Partnership must also relate to this framework.
+Furthermore, projects should help create conditions for long-term, sustainable relations in the region.

 Swedish International Centre for Local Democracy

 Municipal Partnership is a form of cooperation financed by Sida that is designed to contribute to municipal and regional operations in high-priority partnership countries in the form of result-oriented projects.
 There must also be a mutual interest in partnership in which Swedish municipalities, county councils and regions clearly benefit from the projects implemented.

 The following countries are eligible for Municipal Partnership:

 Europe: Bosnia and Herzegovina, Georgia, Kosovo, Macedonia, Moldova, Serbia, Turkey, Ukraine and Belarus.

 Africa: Botswana, Kenya, Mozambique, Namibia, South Africa, Tanzania, Uganda and Zambia.